 Sansei Seafood Restaurant and Sushi Bar – Kapalua

 This is a great place to go if you are looking for fresh sushi, and they have a pretty extensive gluten free menu.
-I ate here before having celiac and can say their sushi is probably the best I’ve had.

 Pacific’O – Lahaina